Click on the above to visit our featured advertisers. Tell them you saw their ad on Wiring for DCC!

 If you have several boosters, you will need to move the beeper to each booster district as you wire.
 Alternately, if you have a team wiring several districts at once, temporarily jumper the main booster feeders together so only one beeper is needed.

 You could also mount the circuit in a bobber caboose or clip it to the track with alligator clips.
 Be sure the boosters are not connected to the track.
 I cannot emphasize this enough.
 The booster will appear as a short to the beeper.
 Nothing but the beeper should be attached to the track.
+This includes things like Frog Juicers and auto reversing controllers.
+These are great products, but you will need to install them last because they will all cause the buzzer to sound.

 You can use an ohmmeter, but you will get squirelly results.
 So don't do this unless you have a very good understanding of exactly how an ohmmeter works.